Royal Canadian Mounted Police: Early history (1920–1970)

 In 1935, the RCMP, acting as the provincial police service for Saskatchewan (but against the wishes of the Saskatchewan government) and in collaboration with the Regina Police Service, attempted to arrest organizers of the On-to-Ottawa Trek in the Germantown neighbourhood's market square by kettling around 300 rally-goers, sparking the Regina Riot.
 One city police officer and one protester were killed.
 The trek, which had been organized to call attention to conditions in relief camps, consequently failed to reach Ottawa, but nevertheless had political reverberations.
 That same year, three RCMP members, acting under contract as provincial police officers, were killed in Saskatchewan and Alberta during an arrest and subsequent pursuit.

 During the interwar period, the RCMP employed special constables to assist with strikebreaking.
-For a brief period in the late 1930s, a volunteer militia group, the Legion of Frontiersmen, were affiliated with the RCMP.
+For a brief period in the late 1930s, a volunteer militia group, the Legion of Frontiersmen, was affiliated with the RCMP.
 Many members of the RCMP belonged to this organization, which was prepared to serve as an auxiliary police service.

 In 1940, the RCMP schooner St. Roch facilitated the first effective patrol of Canada's Arctic territory.
 It was the first vessel to navigate the Northwest Passage from west to east, taking two years, the first to navigate the passage in one season (from Halifax to Vancouver in 1944), the first to sail either way through the passage in one season, and the first to circumnavigate North America (1950).

 In 1941, two African-Canadian men from Nova Scotia applied to join the RCMP.
 The commissioner at the time, Stuart Wood, allegedly allowed them to sit for entrance tests in the hopes that they could be definitively refused entry to the service as "their colour would raise the question of policy."
 Both men ultimately passed the requisite tests, but neither was given an offer of employment.

 In the wake of the 1945 defection of Soviet cipher clerk Igor Gouzenko, who revealed that the Soviet Union was spying on Western nations, the RCMP separated its units responsible for domestic intelligence and counter-espionage from the Criminal Investigation Branch to the new Special Branch, formed in 1950.
 The branch changed names twice: in 1962, to the Directorate of Security and Intelligence; and in 1970 to the Security Service.

-On April 1, 1949, Newfoundland and Labrador joined in full confederation with Canada and the Newfoundland Ranger Force amalgamated with the RCMP.
+On April 1, 1949, Newfoundland and Labrador joined in Confederation with Canada, and the Newfoundland Ranger Force amalgamated with the RCMP.

 In June 1953, the RCMP became a full member of the International Criminal Police Organization (Interpol).

-In 1969, the RCMP hired its first Black police officer, Hartley Gosline.
+In 1969, the RCMP hired its first black police officer, Hartley Gosline.